 Cooler weather, colorful Christmas lights, warm cups of hot chocolate, and the big guy himself, Santa Claus.
 It must be the holiday season!
 Southwest Louisiana has one festive collection of Christmas fun.
 Here’s a Cajun Christmas list from A to Z.

-A is for Angel Decorations along Shell Beach Dr.
+A is for Amazing Decorations along Shell Beach Dr.

 Shell Beach Dr. is a hotspot for Christmas light tours.
 Make sure you go all the way down to see the life-sized angel display.
 It’s one of my favorites.
 Click here for a list of the best Christmas light display in SWLA.